1899 San Ciriaco hurricane: Meteorological history

-A tropical storm of unknown origins developed about 480 mi southwest of the southwesternmost islands of Cape Verde at 00:00 UTC on August 3.
+The storm may have originated from a tropical wave that moved off the west coast of Africa.
+However, due to observational methods available to contemporary meteorologists, with ship reports being the only reliable tool for observing hurricanes, this is impossible to prove.
+A tropical storm was first observed about 480 mi southwest of the southwesternmost islands of Cape Verde at 00:00 UTC on August 3.
 According to an article by the United States Hydrographic Office, the British steamship Grangense encountered the system later that day, while located about 1800 mi east-southeast of Guadeloupe.
 According to the ship's log, there was a "sudden change in the weather", falling barometric pressures, and increasingly rough seas.
 Further, the storm "showed all the symptoms of a genuine West Indian hurricane underdeveloped."
 The captain, who followed a route from Europe to Brazil for many years, noted that he never experienced "any weather of cyclonic character so far to the eastward before".

 Thereafter, the storm strengthened and reached winds of 70 mph (110 km/h) early on August 4.
 Intensification halted until late on the following day, at which time the storm reached hurricane status.
 Around 18:00 UTC on August 6, it became a Category 2 hurricane.
 Early the next day, the system deepened to a Category 3.
 While approaching the Lesser Antilles, it continued to strengthen, reaching Category 4 status around midday on August 7.
 Shortly thereafter, the hurricane passed through the Lesser Antilles and made landfall on Guadeloupe.
 At 18:00 UTC on August 7, the system attained its peak intensity with a maximum sustained wind speed of 150 mph (240 km/h) and a minimum barometric pressure of 930 mbar, observed by a weather station on Montserrat.

 The hurricane weakened slightly while moving west-northward across the Caribbean Sea and made landfall in Guayama, Puerto Rico late on August 8 with winds of 140 mph (220 km/h).
 August 8 was the namesday of Saint Cyriacus, hence the hurricane's nickname.
 Several weather stations across the island reported low barometric pressures, with a reading as low as 939 mbar in Guayama.
 Wind shifts were also experienced across the island, primarily in the south and the west.
 The storm crossed Puerto Rico in approximately six hours and emerged into the Atlantic Ocean late on August 8, while weakening to a Category 3 hurricane, with winds decreasing to 120 mph (195 km/h).
 The hurricane would maintain this intensity for more than nine days.
 Continuing west-northward, the hurricane brushed the north coast of Dominican Republic on August 9.
 Thereafter, the system moved slowly northwestward through the Bahamas, striking Inagua on August 10 and Andros Island on August 12.
 According to telephone and telegraph reports from the Weather Bureau, the storm was predicted to make landfall in Florida.